radish-bdd/radish/docs/tutorial.rst

         parse_number, listsep='and'))

 Now you can use ``NumberList`` as the type in your step pattern.
+As of now (Mar-2024) parse does not support cardinality, if cardinality is required a custom type needs to be created or the folling issue needs to be adressed: https://github.com/r1chardj0n3s/parse/issues/181

 As you've seen you can use the ``custom_type`` decorator, the ``register_custom_type`` function and the ``TypeBuilder`` to extend the default types.